Our Sun is an active yellow dwarf star, frequently bursting out storms of plasma and radiation into the Solar System.

 The Sun’s deadliest eruptions, called coronal mass ejections, release billions of tons of material in space, turning solar wind into solar storms.
 In 1859, 1882, and 1921, particles from the most intense of these reached all the way to Earth’s surface, causing telegraph services to stop working, initiating fires, and even delivering fatal shocks to telegraph operators.

-If the Sun emits a coronal mass ejection of such scale today, it’d be even more catastrophic.
-It could damage satellites, which we increasingly depend on, or our robotic explorers across the solar system.
+If the Sun emits a coronal mass ejection of such scale today, it could be even more catastrophic.
+It could damage satellites, which we increasingly depend on, or our robotic explorers across the Solar System.
 A strong enough coronal mass ejection could even take down Earth’s power grids, disrupt communications, corrode pipelines, endanger astronauts, and more.

 What are sunspots?

 When the Sun has the most sunspots—which we still track by hand—scientists call it a solar maximum, as that is when solar storms are frequent.
-During a solar minimum, which last occurred in December 2019, the Sun is quietest but scientists on Earth are buzzing with their predictions about the next 11 years.
+During a solar minimum, which last occurred in December 2019, the Sun is quietest.

 What were some early missions to the Sun?